Overview of Federal Income Taxes

 The cheapest way to pay a tax bill is still via a check or via IRS Direct Pay, which allows you to pay your bill directly from a savings or checking account.
 All major tax filing services will provide you with instructions for both of these payment options.

 State and Local Income Taxes

-Many states as well as some cities and counties have their own income tax, which is collected in addition to the federal income tax.
-States that do have a state income tax require that you file a separate state tax return and have their own rules.
-If you are curious about a particular state’s tax system and rules, visit one of our state tax pages.
+Many states, as well as some cities and counties, have their own income taxes.
+These are collected in addition to the federal income tax.
+States that have a state income tax require that you file a separate state tax return, as they have their own rules.
+If you're curious about a particular state’s tax system and rules, visit one of our state tax pages.